Debina Bonnerjee: Personal life

 On 15 February 2011, Bonnerjee married actor Gurmeet Choudhary.
 On 4 October 2021, they married again.
 On 3 April 2022, they had their first child, Lianna Choudhary On 11 November 2022, they had their second child, another girl, Divisha Choudhary.

 She is also fluent in languages such as Bengali, Hindi, English and Tamil.

 Career

 In 2008, she was well known for playing the role Sita and Lakshmi in the television soap opera Ramayan.

 Her first television role was in the Tamil TV serial Mayavi (2005).
 She also appeared as Mayuri in Chidiya Ghar and in several reality shows.
 In 2019, she appeared in Colors TV's show Vish: A Poisonous Story.

-Since August 2025, she participated in Colors TV's reality show, Pati Patni Aur Panga along with her husband, Gurmeet Choudhary.
+From August 2025 to November 2025, she participated in Colors TV's reality show, Pati Patni Aur Panga along with her husband, Gurmeet Choudhary.